5 Common Pests Found in Hotels and What You Can Do to Prevent them

 • Keep doors closed when not in use.
 Make sure doors are properly sealed around the sides and base.
 If it is desirable to keep doors open for ventilation purposes, they should be fitted with screens.

-• Keep dumpster and dumpster pads clean.
-Ask the waste hauler to clean dumpsters, especially during the warm months of the year.
+• Keep the dumpster and its pads clean.
+Ask the waste hauler to clean the dumpsters, especially during the warm months of the year.
 If they do not provide this service, make arrangements for facility staff to perform the cleaning.

 • Make sure vents are properly screened to exclude flies and other insects.

-• Utilize insect light traps (ILTs) in the interior to intercept flies which may have gained access.
+• Utilize insect light traps (ILTs) in the interior to intercept flies that may have gained access.

 house mouse

 Rodents can be found indoors or around the exterior of the building.
-It is important to check false ceilings as well as ground level areas for rodent signs and activity.
+It is important to check false ceilings and ground-level areas for rodent signs and activity.
 Mice will prefer undisturbed areas where there is warmth.
-Norway rats will prefer a ground connection, when possible.
+Norway rats will prefer a ground connection when possible.
 Roof rats prefer ceiling and attic areas.

 Prevention Tips for Rodents

 • Mice can enter a structure through openings as small as ¼” or approximately the diameter of a pencil.
-Seal the structure to make sure all openings are less than these measurements to exclude mice or rats.
+Seal any structures to make sure all openings are less than these measurements to exclude mice or rats.

 • Keep dumpster areas as tidy as possible.
 Keep lids on dumpsters and other exterior trash receptacles.